-The groups identified for the Duty are covered by the grounds of gender (including gender identity and sex characteristics), civil status, family status (including lone parents and carers), age, disability, sexual orientation, race, religion, membership of the Traveller community, and socio-economic status (at risk of or experiencing poverty and exclusion) 3.
+The identified groups for the Duty are:

-The identified groups include those at the intersections of these grounds 4.
-It is also important to note that the groups covered are broadly defined in the equality legislation, in particular the race ground (in including refugees and asylum seekers) and the disability ground (in encompassing physical, intellectual, learning, cognitive, emotional and medical conditions)
+- groups covered by the nine protected grounds under equality legislation: gender (including transgender people and people transitioning to their true gender); civil status; family status (including lone parents and carers); age; disability; sexual orientation; race (encompassing race, skin colour, nationality and ethnic or national origins); religion (any or no religious belief); and membership of the Traveller community; - groups covered by the ground of socio-economic status, who are at risk of or experiencing poverty and social exclusion, including working class people, people experiencing rural disadvantage, and exoffenders; and - individual rights holders under the relevant human rights instruments.

-The functions of Donegal ETB encompass provision of education, training and guidance; provision and funding of youth services; cultural function of promoting the Irish language, culture and tradition; cooperate with and engage with parents and communities; employment; and procurement, grant making, and establishment and maintenance of buildings.
+The identified groups include those at the intersections of these grounds3.
+It is also important to note that the groups covered are broadly defined in the equality legislation, in particular the race ground (in including refugees and asylum seekers) and the disability ground (in encompassing physical, intellectual, learning, cognitive, emotional and medical conditions) The functions of Donegal ETB encompass provision of education, training and guidance; provision and funding of youth services; cultural function of promoting the Irish language, culture and tradition; cooperate with and engage with parents and communities; employment; and procurement, grant making, and establishment and maintenance of buildings.